remidinishanth/distributed_systems/zookeeper/zk.md

     - Like regular znodes but associated with sessions
     - These nodes exists as long as the session that created the znode is active.
 When the session ends the znode is deleted.
     - They cannot have children, and disappear when that session ends
-    - A typical use case for ephemeral nodes is when using ZooKeeper for discovery of hosts in your distributed system.
-Each server can then publish its IP address in an ephemeral node, and should a server loose connectivity with ZooKeeper and fail to reconnect within the session timeout, then its information is deleted.
   - **Sequential** nodes have an ever-increasing number attached to them
     - Property of regular and ephemeral znodes
     - Has a universal, monotonically increasing counter appended to the name